jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Death Star

-A big rulebook makes the rules so convulted they become open to interpretation.
+A big rulebook makes our rules so convoluted they become open to interpretation.
 Today, it's lawyers who benefit most.
-They interpret laws, and argue for one side in a dispute, thus have the power to decide right and wrong.
+They interpret laws and argue for one side in a dispute, thus have the power to decide winner and loser.
 But big is still not automatically a Death Star.

 It became one when Industrial Age powers wanted to keep themselves in power.
 Far removed from the original industrialists, they relied on controlling existing levers of power; not inventing new ones.
+They wanted the era of mass-production to never end.
 This scene from Mad Men, taking place in 1960, shows it well.

 https://www.youtube.com/watch?v=QKcneQ6N50Q&feature=youtu.be&t=50

-You can see this same conversation at Chrysler, General Motors, Levi's, Gilette Razers, Universal Pictures and many other once upon a time cutting edge companies.
+You can see this same conversation at Chrysler, Levi's, Gilette Razers, Universal Pictures and many other once upon a time cutting edge companies.
 After the Industrial Age ended they wanted to keep the good times going.
 To do so the juniors of this world, with no idea how to make anything new, had to up their mad men dark majic show.
 And when that didn't work—a large, confusing, and ever growing rulebook became their superweapon to defend their gates against new technology.

 Only these companies had the money to buy the lawyers who could intepret the growing rulebook in their favour.
-Hence forth, the large rulebook of society became a Death Star to the Internet Age and "junior" became Darth Blockbuster, who held back evolution for his self-interest.
-Making us live ever ever unhappier lives.
+Hence forth, the large rulebook of society became a Death Star to the Internet Age.
+And "junior" became Darth Blockbuster, who held back evolution for his self-interest, not caring it make is live ever unhappier lives.

 ## Polar Bears in the Amazon

 The era of mass-production is over.
 But politicians went along with Darth Blockbuster's antagonism.
 Neither Left of Right could understand all the possibilities of digital technology to help all of society prosper—as Progressives dream—and also force people to better themselves—as Conservatives demand.

-Unable to evolve, our society kept building the past, and using ever more dark majic to keep people from noticing.
-Thus, to improve education we kept putting up colleges, to speed up transportation we built more roads, to make people "happy", we built more suburban homes.
+Unable to evolve, our society kept building mass-producing the past and using ever more dark majic to keep people from noticing.
+Thus, to improve education we kept putting up more fancy colleges, to speed up transportation we built more roads, to make people "happy", we built more suburban homes.
 The Woodstock 1969 lifestyle went global to keep Industrial Age production lines pumping out their one size fits all products.

 SUBURBIA
-Guess where these pictures were taken.
+_Guess where these pictures were taken.
 You can't!
-That's unusual in our history and even in Nature.
+That's unusual in our history and in Nature._

 If anyone would see a camel drinking from the Great Lakes, eagles flying inside a cave system, or polar bears swimming in the Amazon, we'd stop and wonder; "why are these biologies here?".
 Likewise, when we see the same modes of transportation, working hours, habitation structures, power plants—in general the same cyborgologies in Boston and Phoenix, we should know understand something is gravely wrong.
-Different geographies, demographics, weather, give lifeforms custom biologies; and so it should give custom cyborgologies.
+Different geographies, demographics, weather have different problems and thus give lifeforms custom biologies; and so it should give custom cyborgologies.

 <div style='position:relative; padding-bottom:calc(54.69% + 44px)'><iframe src='https://gfycat.com/ifr/BriefPersonalAlleycat' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/briefpersonalalleycat">via Gfycat</a></p>

-If you're asking what our cyborgologies should different, I don't know.
-It's up to free lifeforms to adapt—and who can predict adaptions.
+If you're asking how our cyborgologies should evolve, I don't know.
+That's your choice.
+It's up to free lifeforms to adapt.
 I do know an archeologist digging us up, would have a heck of time telling the difference between Miami and Toronto, or San Diego and Halifax lifestyles.
-We have none of the splendid diveristy of life in Nature, the ancient world, or Middle-Earth (something to look forward to in the era of mass-collaboration).
+We have none of the splendid diveristy of life in Nature, the ancient world, or Middle-Earth (a wonderful world to look forward to in the era of mass-collaboration).

 And that's why we're unhappy.
-We're forced to live a generic lifestyle, unfree to adapt our housing, work schedules, transportation methods, food supply etc. to our environment—like a camel trying to live in the Amazon.
+We're forced to live a generic lifestyle, unfree to adapt our housing, work schedules, transportation methods, food supply etc. to our the problems of our environment—like a camel trying to live in the Amazon.

 It's expensive for a lifeform to live outside of its ecosystem.
 That's why our politicians, despite disagreeing on everything else, have agreed to keeping borrow more money.
 They want to keep the Industrial Age, the era of mass-production, and their ruling philosophy, alive.
-It's also why we extras spend far more then we make.
+It's also why we extras owe so much money.

 In short, can you imagine all the debt a polar bear would need to live in the Sahara?
 You don't have to, just look down.